-What is UniSwap?
+What is Uniswap?

 UniSwap Supported Tokens

 UniSwap supports any ERC-20 token in the Ethereum ecosystem.
-Meaning that you can swap popular tokens such as the likes of ETH, BAT, COMP, LINK, WBTC, and stablecoins such as DAI and USDT.
-Click here to see Uniswap’s supported tokens
+This means you can swap popular tokens like ETH, BAT, COMP, LINK, WBTC, and stablecoins such as DAI and USDT.

 How to Adjust Slippage

 To adjust slippage on Uniswap, click the cog icon on the top right-hand side of the screen.
 In the transaction settings, you can adjust the slippage tolerance.
-If your slippage tolerance to too tight you may run the risk of the transaction failing and costing you transaction fees.
+If your slippage tolerance to too tight, you may run the risk of the transaction failing and costing you transaction fees.
 This can be very frustrating and costly.
 However, if the tolerance is too wide, you may end up receiving less crypto from the trade.

 Tip: Check out Uniswap Analytics, where you can do some research on your trading pairs and adjust your slippage tolerance accordingly.